luontola/html-utils/README.md

 The previous `visualizeHtml` is implemented using just regular expressions.
 Regular expressions are fast and portable, but they have limited expressiveness.

-In [html-testing2.ts](src/html-testing2.ts) there is a parser-based implementation of `visualizeHtml`.
+In [html-testing2.ts](src/html-testing2.ts) there is a more flexible parser-based implementation of `visualizeHtml`.

-It adds support for a `data-test-content` attribute that will replace the whole element, including its children:
+It adds support for a `data-test-content` attribute that will replace the element's content with a custom visualization.
+(The `data-test-icon` only *adds* text in front of the element.)
+This makes it capable of visualizing e.g. `<textarea>` and `<select>` elements.

 ```js
 expect(visualizeHtml2(`<textarea data-test-content="[foo]">foo</textarea>`)).toBe("[foo]")